 Born in 1953, Ms. Brand moved to Canada from Trinidad when she was 17 to attend the University of Toronto, where she earned a Bachelor’s degree in Philosophy and English and a Master’s degree in the Philosophy of Education.
 She is currently a Professor of English in the School of English and Theatre Studies at the University of Guelph.
 She has contributed to seventeen anthologies, written dozens of essays and articles, and made four documentary films for the National Film Board.

-During her term as Toronto’s Poet Laureate Ms Brand dedicated herself to promoting poetry in the public realm with a website and with temporary and permanent poetry displays in branches of the Toronto Public Library.
+During her term as Toronto’s Poet Laureate Brand dedicated herself to promoting poetry in the public realm with a website and with temporary and permanent poetry displays in branches of the Toronto Public Library.

 Pier Giorgio Di Cicco looking away from the camera at City Hall

-Pier Giorgio Di Cicco has authored 20 works since 1976 and was a seminal figure in Canadian Multiculturalism with his edition of the first anthology of Italian-Canadian writers and through his collaborative work with the Multiculturalism Directorate, the Canada Council and the Ontario Arts Council.
+Pier Giorgio Di Cicco authored 20 works and was a seminal figure in Canadian Multiculturalism with his edition of the first anthology of Italian-Canadian writers and through his collaborative work with the Multiculturalism Directorate, the Canada Council and the Ontario Arts Council.
 He was born in Arezzo, Italy, raised in Montreal, Baltimore and Toronto and did post-graduate work at the University of Toronto.
 In 1984 he removed himself from the world of letters and became an Augustinian Brother, and was subsequently ordained to the Roman Catholic Priesthood.
-He returned to the world of literature and education in 2000 with four successive volumes of verse, including “The Dark Time of Angels” which was nominated for the Trillium Award in 2004.
+He returned to literature and education in 2000 with four successive volumes of verse, including “The Dark Time of Angels,” which was nominated for the Trillium Award in 2004.
 In 2004 he was the Emilio Goggio Visiting Professor in Italian Studies at the University of Toronto and appointed by the City of Toronto as its second Poet Laureate.

 Dennis Lee is the author of numerous award-winning books of poetry for adults and children.
 Some of his most beloved titles include Alligator Pie (1974), Garbage Delight (1977) and Jelly Belly (1983).